SettleMintIndia/ponder-s3/README.md

 # Example ERC721 token API

 This example shows how to create a GraphQL API for an ERC721 token using Ponder.
-It uses the Smol Brains NFT contract on Arbitrum ([Link](https://arbiscan.io/address/0x6325439389E0797Ab35752B4F43a14C004f22A9c)).
+It uses ERC721 ABI, but you need to add configuration of deployment chain as well as AWS to an ".env.local" file

 ## Sample queries